 California plans to make its own insulin and sell it super-cheap.
 Really.
 Click here.

 All information here is correct to the best of knowledge of the author at the time of publication.

 Content here and on our website www.lovemylibre.com does not constitute medical advice or replace the relationship between you and healthcare professionals nor the advice you receive from them.

-The author of this quiz has type 1 diabetes and uses the FreeStyle Libre 2 which is provided on NHS prescription.
-We do not have any affiliate relationship with Abbott, FreeStyle Libre or any medtech provider.
+The author of this blog has type 1 diabetes and uses the FreeStyle Libre 2 which is provided on NHS prescription.
+We do not have any affiliate relationship with Abbott FreeStyle Libre or any medtech provider.
 All trademarks are the intellectual property of their respective owners.